 - Economic regeneration, Creative Industries and vocational skills, training & workforce development in FE/HE policy contexts; lifelong learning

-Bethan O’Neil is an experienced higher education professional, having worked in dual capacities as an academic lecturer and manager in law, management and business, and in senior administrative/executive posts as University Secretary/Clerk to the Board of Governors, Bethan has been a member of various University Senior Management Teams.
+Prior to taking up her current role as Quality Assurance Enhancement Manager and Lecturer in Business and Management, Dr Bethan O’Neil enjoyed many years as a higher education professional.
+She has worked in dual capacities as an academic lecturer and manager in law, management and business, and in senior administrative/executive posts as University Secretary/Clerk to the Board of Governors, Bethan has been a member of various University Senior Management Teams.
 In addition, she has run her own educational management consultancy with a particular focus on strategic and operational leadership, governance and management within inter-organisational contexts, as well as policy and change management in UK FE/HE institutions.

-Prior to returning to a role as Lecturer in Business & Management at Aberystwyth University Mauritius, Bethan held posts as University Secretary and Clerk to the Board of Governors at the Arts University Bournemouth and as Director of Learning Enhancement, Access and Partnership at the University of Greenwich.
+Before moving to the Aberystwyth University Mauritius campus, Bethan held posts as University Secretary and Clerk to the Board of Governors at the Arts University Bournemouth and as Director of Learning Enhancement, Access and Partnership at the University of Greenwich.
 She was also, formerly, Executive Director of CADISE – a cross-regional consortium of eight specialist performing and creative arts higher education institutions in the UK (London, the south east and the south west) – a pioneering project funded by the Higher Education Funding Council for England.